Vir Cables

 It has been proven that with time, VIR cable wiring systems may break down thus becoming extremely hazardous.
 To be more precise, the insulation material used on VIR cables will dry out and become brittle with time hence leaving behind exposed live electrical wires.
 What’s more, the earthing system can easily become compromised from any alterations.

-It is imperative to note that the major threat which arises from VIR electrical wiring is associated with insulation.
+It is imperative to note that the major threat that arises from VIR electrical wiring is associated with insulation.
 On most occasions, this type of insulation doesn’t age well.
 After some time, the insulation on this type of electrical cable usually crumbles away thus leaving behind live conductors exposed in critical areas within the house such as roof cavities and walls.
 Apparently, this is a serious electrical problem that significantly increases your risk of electrical fires, injuries, shock as well as electrocution.

 It is also critical to reiterate that VIR electrical cables don’t often age well.
 As a result, they can easily result in inconsistent power flow and this may not bode well with your household electrical appliances.
 VIR wiring equally lacks an earth wire which is ideal for earthing metal-related fittings.
 All these issues can significantly put your life as well as the life of your family at great risk of electricity-related issues.